Loadable Modules - Extending the mesibo Platform

 Message Parameters Structure

-The C/C++ structure mesibo_message_params_t is used to define the various parameters of an incoming or an outgoing message.
-Message params is used as argument to functions such as on_message, on_message_status, send_message, etc.
+mesibo_message_params_t defines the parameters of an incoming or outgoing message.
+Used as an argument to on_message, on_message_status, mesibo_message, and related functions.

 typedef struct mesibo_message_params_s {